The Skylake-X Mess Explored: Thermal Paste And Runaway Power

 Enthusiasts using Intel’s Extreme Tuning Utility (XTU) can find this setting under Thermal Throttling: Yes, in yellow.
 But what about other settings, such as Motherboard VR Throttling?

 First, a bit of background.
-Not many people realize that the IR35201 buck controller provides its own temperature readings.
-The labels assigned to those measurements by HWiNFO are admittedly confusing.
-After all, the values under VR T1 and VR T2 are significantly higher than we'd expect.
+Without the corresponding MOSFETs with temperature sensor output (mostly as voltage) the IR35201 buck controller provides its own temperature readings.
 Long ago, it was supposedly possible to read voltage converter temperatures as VRM1 and VRM2 for graphics cards with certain PWM controllers.
-These were usually used by AMD.
-However, the temperature values weren’t determined by temperature sensors, but by the chip measuring itself.
+However, the temperature values weren’t determined by temperature sensors, but by the chip measuring itself, because the MOSFETs being used didn't have sensors inside.

-The chip’s usually located close to the VRMs, so manufacturers try to use its output.
-However, the chip produces a good amount of waste heat itself, generally running hot.
-Under load and with external factors, such as a board that’s being heated up by the VRMs, running hot can mean temperatures in excess of 100°C. This means the readings you see are the sum of several thermal influences.
+In our case, we get the reported values from within the PowIRstage.
+After all, the values under VR T1 and VR T2 are significantly higher than we'd expect.

-The PWM controller can only guarantee a stable and safe power supply if it stays within its technical specifications.
+The PWM controller can only guarantee a stable and safe power supply if all components stays within its technical specifications.
 This means that a maximum temperature setting is necessary.
-In this case, that's 125°C. At and above 125°C, XTU’s Motherboard VR Throttling: Yes setting turns yellow and the CPU’s frequency throttles to 1.2 GHz.
+Here, that's 125°C. At and above 125°C, XTU’s Motherboard VR Throttling: Yes setting turns yellow and the CPU’s frequency throttles to 1.2 GHz.
 At 135°C, the motherboard simply shuts down to avoid hardware damage.

 The CPU protects itself as well.
 It estimates the temperatures for its cores and package based on readings from different integrated digital temperature sensors (DTS).
 The precision of those estimates increases as the sensors get hotter.
 Under 40°C, their measurements are meaningless.
 However, they're very accurate above 80°C, which is where it counts.
 If the core or package temperature gets too hot, throttling ensues.